akdavid/AI_projects/regression_prix_maisons_bordeaux/README.md

    - Training the model
    - Evaluate model
    - Make predictions
- - Building a Random Forest model with sklearn
+ - Building a 'Random Forest' model with sklearn
    - Training the model
    - Evaluating the model
    - Making predictions